 The government said earlier this month the unemployment rate in January was 8.3 percent.

 The January survey is only the second survey the Fed has made public as part of an effort to increase its transparency.
+They have discussed surveys that you can make money from, check out Swagbucks Reviews.
 However, the Fed withholds details as to the specific number of dealers who responded in any particular way to each question.

 There are 21 primary dealers, which are the large financial institutions that do business directly with the Fed to help carry out monetary policy and distribute U.S. debt.